 - Part 1: Setup - a.
 Demonstrate the error app running and the message it prints - Part 2: Interrupts - a.
 Demonstrate triggering an interrupt with GPIO - b.
-Show your application code in main.c - c.
+Check your understanding - c.
+Show your application code in main.c - d.
 Demonstrate your application showing preemption of interrupts - Part 3: Using Memory-Mapped IO to control GPIO - a.
 Demonstrate code that controls the Microphone LED with raw MMIO addresses - b.
 Demonstrate that you can turn on all the LEDs on the back of the Microbit - c.
 Show your MMIO struct and library code in gpio.c - d.
 Show your application code in main.c - e.
-Demonstrate your application controlling the LED with buttons
+Demonstrate your application controlling the LED with buttons - Part 4: Using MMIO to read RNG values - a.
+Demonstrate your code and histogram